 Hair growth occurs in phases.
 The anagen phase is the growth cycle where hair follicles grow about 1 cm per day for 28 days.
 This growth phase lasts for 2-7 years.
 The exact time frame is genetically, or more specifically, epigenetically determined by factors associated with the health of the maternal grandmother.
 After the anagen phase, the hair follicles reach a transitional, quiescent period lasting approximately 2-3 weeks.
 This is then followed by the telogen phase where hair begins to fall out.
 At any given time, up to 90% of hair follicles are in the anagen or growth phase while the remaining follicles are either catagen (10-14%) or telogen phases (1-2%).

 Chemo Induced Hair Loss: Answers in the Mitochondria?

-With chemotherapy, hair loss begins 2-4 week after treatment begins and although multiple mechanisms have been investigated, none have been able to explain or treat effectively chemo induced hair loss.
-I would suspect that given the time frame, the toxic insult that is chemotherapy, the role of mitochondria in hair growth, and connection to thyroid damage, that chemo induced alopecia is representative of mitochondrial damage.
+With chemotherapy, hair loss begins 2-4 weeks after treatment begins and although multiple mechanisms have been investigated, none have been able to explain or treat effectively chemo-induced hair loss.
+I would suspect that given the time frame, the toxic insult of chemotherapy, the role of mitochondria in hair growth, and the connection to thyroid damage, that chemo-induced alopecia is representative of mitochondrial damage.
 The ability to maintain hair growth during chemo may be related to supporting mitochondrial and/or thyroid health.

 In the case of other presumed less toxic or at least less directly toxic chemical insults such as medication or vaccine adverse reactions, the initial loss of hair that begins either in the weeks preceding the full onslaught of symptoms or coincident with those symptoms, marks a decline in mitochondrial functioning and likely an impending decline in thyroid functioning.